Put (card game): In literature

-The game of Put appears in a "riddle", or acrostic, probably written by a Royalist in the thrilling interval between the resignation of Richard Cromwell on May 25, 1659 and the restoration of Charles II, crowned at Westminster Abbey on 23 April 1661.
+The game of Put appears in a "riddle", or acrostic, probably written by a Royalist in the interval between the resignation of Richard Cromwell on May 25, 1659 and the restoration of Charles II, crowned at Westminster Abbey on 23 April 1661.
 It expresses in enigmatical terms the designs and hopes of the King's adherents, under colour of describing a game of "Put".
+The poem is as follows:

 The initial letters of the seven verses are an anagram, and indicate the number of cards shared between the two players in the game.
 S, X, I, C, R, A, T, make SIX CART, or six cartes (six cards).
 Six cards, also, are expressly mentioned in the riddle itself, namely: "the Knave" (line 2), "a King" (3), "Heart" (5), "Trey", "Quarter" or quatre, and "the Buck" (7).
 "The Buck", probably one of the picture-cards, or the ace, inferior to "Trey", which is the best card in the game of put; therefore "Trey" comes "to pull down the Buck".
-The poem is as follows:

-S-hall's have a Game at Put, to pass away the time ?